 U.S. GAAP requires public entities to record non-cash compensation expense related to payment for employee services by an equity award, such as stock options, in their financial statements over the requisite service period and value such equity awards based on fair-value methods.
-See Note 13, "Compensation Arrangements," for further discussion regarding compensation arrangements of our Investment and Automotive segments.
+See Note 11, "Compensation Arrangements," for further discussion regarding compensation arrangements of our Automotive segment.